josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 # 🇬🇮 Gibraltar
-SATIRE.
-SATIRE.
-SATIRE.
+**First created:** 2026-06-04 | **Last updated:** 2026-07-13
-Postcard stop for contestants who thought “Gibraltar” meant one rock, one flag, one border queue, one Spain argument, and some monkeys, rather than a living Mediterranean community with self-government, a sovereignty dispute, military history, border politics, caves, cliffs, migratory birds, dolphins, and Barbary macaques who are not here to validate anyone’s constitutional theory.
+*Postcard stop for contestants learning that Gibraltar is a living Mediterranean community, not one rock, one flag, one border queue, one Spain argument, and some monkeys.*

+*If, upon return, we find out you have bothered the macaques?
+We will be disowning you.*

 ---

-## Respect Line
+## 🪬 Respect Line

 This node is not laughing at Gibraltar.